mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```

 !!! note "Info"
     The AC model is used for performing AC power flow, AC optimal power flow, AC state estimation, or state estimation with PMUs, whereas the DC model is essential for various DC or linear analyses.
 Consequently, once these models are developed, they can be applied to various types of simulations.
-We recommend that the reader refers to the tutorial on [AC and DC models](@ref ACDCModelTutorials).
+For more details, see the tutorial on [AC and DC models](@ref ACDCModelTutorials).

 ---

 ##### New Branch Triggers Model Update
-We can execute the [`acModel!`](@ref acModel!) and [`dcModel!`](@ref dcModel!) functions after defining the final number of buses, and each new branch added will trigger an update of the AC and DC matrices and vectors.
-Here is an example:
+Execute the [`acModel!`](@ref acModel!) and [`dcModel!`](@ref dcModel!) functions after defining the final number of buses, and each new branch added will trigger an update of the AC and DC matrices and vectors.
+For example:
 ```@example ACDCModelUpdate
 using JuliaGrid # hide